cloud-66-internal/help.cloud66.com/_rails/tutorials/custom-web-servers.md

 permalink: /:collection/:path:output_ext
 ---

-By default, applications deployed by Cloud 66 run on <a href="https://www.phusionpassenger.com/" target="_blank">Phusion Passenger</a> behind <a href="http://wiki.nginx.org/Main" target="_blank">Nginx</a>.
+By default, applications deployed by Cloud 66 run on [Phusion Passenger](https://www.phusionpassenger.com/) behind [Nginx](http://wiki.nginx.org/Main).
 You can also choose to use one of several servers:

 - [Passenger Enterprise](/rails/how-to-guides/rack-servers/passenger-enterprise.html)
 - [Puma](/rails/how-to-guides/rack-servers/puma-rack-server.html)